Stars vs. Kraken: Odds, total, moneyline - NHL Playoffs Second Round Game 4

 Stars vs. Kraken Betting Trends

-- Seattle has played 54 games this season with more than 5.5 goals.
+- In 46 of 91 matches this season, Dallas and its opponent have combined for more than 5.5 goals.

-- The Stars have won 72.0% of their games when they've been a moneyline favorite this season (18-7).
+- The Stars have won 72.0% of their games when favored on the moneyline this season (18-7).

-- The Kraken have secured an upset victory in nine, or 40.9%, of the 22 games they have played as an underdog this season.
+- The Kraken have been made the underdog 22 times this season, and upset their opponent nine times.

-- Seattle has 15 games this season playing as the underdog by +120 or longer, and is 9-6 in those contests.
+- Seattle has 15 games this season playing as an underdog by +120 or longer, and is 9-6 in those contests.

 Stars Player Props